1 / 9

 What’s the best Peugeot 3008 model/engine to choose?

-There is no ‘entry-level’ model in the 3008 range.
+There is no ‘entry-level’ model in the Peugeot 3008 range.
 This raised a few eyebrows when new but, as a used car proposition it means that every model is really well equipped.

 That means two-zone climate control, a touchscreen system with smartphone mirroring, DAB radio, an electric parking brake, Bluetooth connectivity, a USB socket, three 12V outputs, autonomous emergency braking – plus a full-colour, digital instrument binnacle.
-The Allure trim has pretty much everything you need, including 18-inch alloys (much better looking than the 17s), auto-dimming headlights, reversing camera and blind-spot detection.
+The Peugeot 3008 Allure has pretty much everything you need, including 18-inch alloys (much better looking than the 17s), auto-dimming headlights, reversing camera and blind-spot detection.

 What other cars are similar to the Peugeot 3008?

-As one of the fastest-growing market sectors, all car makers want a slice of the crossover pie, so the Peugeot 3008 faces a huge amount of competition.
+As one of the fastest-growing market sectors, all car makers want a slice of the SUV pie, so the Peugeot 3008 faces a huge amount of competition.
 In no particular order, there’s the Nissan Qashqai, SEAT Ateca and Volkswagen Tiguan.
 Then there’s the Mazda CX-5 and the Toyota C-HR.
 And don’t forget the Skoda Karoq and Renault Kadjar.
 Or the Ford Kuga, the Kia Sportage, Hyundai Tucson, Volvo XC40, Vauxhall Grandland X…. we did say it was a busy market sector.

 Quality and finish